 If your doctor requests laboratory tests, you will be referred to a lab which participates with your health insurance plan.
-Since we do not draw routine blood work, our staff will help you locate a participating lab site that is convenient for you.
+Lab services are available on site.
 We will draw blood for laboratory studies your doctor believes are urgent.

 Electronic Medical Records (EMR) are the wave of the future and MMG is out in front in automating its clinical record keeping.
 EMR is a software storehouse of a patient's medical history — tests, diagnoses chronic conditions, prescriptions, physician comments, etc. — accessible anytime and never buried in an avalanche of paperwork.